Romy London

 Here are some additional signs that indicate your sweet potato has gone bad:

 • Softness: A spoiled sweet potato often becomes mushy or develops soft spots.
-If it feels mushy or has soft spots, it's a no-go.
+If it has a mushy texture or soft spots, it's a no-go.

 A hand holding a rotting sweet potato up close.